curityio/oauth-filter-for-java/readme.md

 1. Authenticate the caller by validating the incoming access token
 2. Authorize the operation by validating the scopes in the access token against the configured scopes

 The authorization is very basic, and in the default implementation only checks that all configured scopes are present in the token.
 A more advanced scenario could check the HTTP method, along with sub-paths in order to determine if the appropriate scope is present in the request.
-To change the default behavior, override the method `se.curity.oauth.OAuthFilter#authorize`.
+To change the default behavior, override the method `io.curity.oauth.OAuthFilter#authorize`.

 ## Using Json Web Tokens (JWT)